modelingevolution/EventPi/src/EventPi.AutoUpdate/README.md

 ## Resizing RPI partition

+### If you have a hard disk, not a usb stick
-1. Execute on windows:
+1. 1.
+Execute on windows:
 ```cmd
 GET-CimInstance -query "SELECT * from Win32_DiskDrive"
 ```
-2. Find the disk that is your SD card.
+2. Find the disk.
 3. Execute on windows:
 ```cmd
 wsl --mount <DiskPath>